adobe-apiplatform/umapi-documentation/docs/en/samples/index.md

 The walkthrough integrates with a set of [Python samples]({{ site.github_url }}/tree/master/samples), available in GitHub, which demonstrate using the User Management API.
 Note that the sample scripts are intended to illustrate technique, and are not warranted for any purpose.

+A Postman collection is also available at the bottom of the page.

 | Sample | Description |
 | :--- | :--------- |
 | [ExchangeJWT.py]({{ site.github_url }}/blob/master/samples/JWTExchange.py) | Shows how to construct a JSON Web Token (JWT) and exchange it for an access token. |